How is Reporter powered?

 The newest model of Reporter uses about 18-20V.

-Does Reporter need a power adapter?
+Does Reporter need a power charger?

 What solar panel does Reporter use?